function61/james/README.md

 [![Build Status](https://travis-ci.org/function61/james.svg?branch=master)](https://travis-ci.org/function61/james)
 [![Download](https://api.bintray.com/packages/function61/james/main/images/download.svg)](https://bintray.com/function61/james/main/_latestVersion#files)

 James is your friendly toolbox for infrastructure management.
+James is actually quite lazy and doesn't do anything special but just delegates all the work to other tools.
+James is just the glue that ties the entire process into nice and easy-to-use package.

 Features: